‘Vanderpump Rules’: Jax Taylor Pens Emotional Tribute To His Father On Instagram Months After His Death

-Jax Taylor tragically lost his father, Ronald Cauchi, at the end of last year after battle with cancer and on Tuesday, he took to Instagram and shared a heartfelt message for him in honor of his birthday.
+Jax Taylor tragically lost his father, Ronald Cauchi, at the end of last year after a battle with cancer and on Tuesday, he took to Instagram and shared a heartfelt message for him in honor of his birthday.

 “Happy birthday to my angel in the sky, I love you so much dad and I miss you more and more each day,” Taylor wrote on June 12.